sweetclimusic/-supereffective/README.md

 2. PokemonDataTypeCache, this is a cache of the types previously requested and saved to userDefaults

 ## Unit Testing
+ View Inspector not launching to the correct view on the simulator

 ## Improvements

+working with navigationstack and path state animation between related views cache queries into a object that is managed by Factory remove magic numbers and strings, centralize both for reusable and localisation strings

 ### UI for the Pokemon Modules